NashBean/UTF-8_Vector/README.md

 Uchar.h
-    Simply by putting this header in your C++ project you can have a container for a single UTF-8 char. iBS::Uchar struct v1.0 is ready.
+    Simply by putting this header in your C++ project you can have a container for a single UTF-8 char.

+    iBS::Uchar struct v1.0 is ready.
         - Encode from an Unicode to UTF-8 formatted Uchar. iBS::Uchar uc = 0x03a9;//Ω
         - Decode returning a Unicode as an unsigned integer. unsigned int unicode = uc.Decode();

-Ufunc.f
+Ufunc.h

     iBS::BitBull
        - short iBS::BitBull::ByteCount(unsigned char byte)